 - Index Cards

-- A collapsible flat writing surface (if you are in a park rather than a coffee shop).
+- A collapsible flat writing surface (in case you are in a park rather than a coffee shop).

 - iPad (my choice.
 And I use the Werdsmith app.
 It’s clean, stable and suits me)